Caitlin Clark should not have been singled out by Time, says Washington Mystics owner Sheila Johnson

 Throughout her college and WNBA career, Clark has been pitted on an on-court rivalry with fellow star Reese.
 While the rivalry has helped grow the game, it has also triggered discourse about race in the US.

-Asked whether such comparisons could be drawn between Clark and Reese, and whether it was a good thing for the league, Johnson said: “I think the media has got to be very, very careful to not make this a race issue, and that’s what’s really important.”
+Asked whether such comparisons could be drawn between Clark and Reese, and whether it was a good thing for the league, Sheila Johnson told CNN: “I think the media has got to be very, very careful to not make this a race issue, and that’s what’s really important.”

 “A lot of those players in the league that have been really good have been Black players.
 This league has kind of been built on them.
 The more we can appreciate that, highlight that, talk about that, and then continue to have brands and companies invest in those players that have made this league incredible, I think it’s very important.